Store Strandstræde 20: 19th century

-The property was in the new cadastre of 1806 listed as No. 78.
-It was by then owned by Hansen & Chr.
+The property was listed in the new cadastre of 1806 as No. 78 in St. Ann's East Quarter.
+It was at that time owned by Hansen & Chr.
 Gregersen.

 The priest N.F.S.
 Grundtvig lived in the building for around a month in October–November 1815.
 His next home was in a now demolished building at Sankt Peders Stræde 14.

-The building was later converted into a hotel under the name Stadt Lauenborg.
-An owner, whose name was Murdoch, purchased a building at the corner of Bredgade and Dronningens Tværgade it in 1837 and converted into another hotel under the name Hotel Stadt Hamburg.
+The building was at some point converted into a hotel under the name Stadt Lauenborg.
+It belonged to William Murdoch (1785-1850).
+He was the son of Scottish engineer and inventor William Murdoch.
+In around 1837, he parted with the property after buying a larger one at the corner of Bredgade and Dronningens Tværgade in 1837 and converted it into another hotel under the name Hotel Stadt Hamburg.

+Hotel Stadt Lauenberg was later operated by Christian Bistrup.
+He was an account customer in W. Raascho's wine business at the corner of Store Kongensgade and Gothersgade.

-2+th century
+20th century

 The name of the hotel in Store Strandstræde was changed to Hotel Victoria in circa 1900.
 It closed in 1960.

 Architecture

 The three-storey building has eight bays towards Store Strandstræde and four bays towards Lille Strandstræde.
 The avscence of a chamfered corner bay is atypical for buildings constructed immediately after the Copenhagen Fire of 1795 since this was normally a requirement under the new Copenhagen Building Act.
 The facade on Lille Strandstræde is crowned by a two-bay gabled dormer.